ortus-docs/coldbox-docs/the-basics/event-handlers/setting-views.md

 * @cacheLastAccessTimeout The last access timeout in minutes
 * @cacheSuffix Add a cache suffix to the view cache entry.
 Great for multi-domain caching or i18n caching.
 * @cacheProvider The cache provider you want to use for storing the rendered view.
 By default we use the 'template' cache provider
 * @name This triggers a rendering region.
-This will be the unique name in the request for specifying a rendering region, you can then render it by passing the unique name to renderView();
+This will be the unique name in the request for specifying a rendering region, you can then render it by passing the unique name to view();
 ```

 ## Cached Views